conan-io/docs/reference/commands/run.rst

 The command can receive either a ``conanfile.py``/``conanfile.txt`` or have the requirements specified directly from the CLI via ``--requires`` and ``--tool-requires`` arguments.

-For example, if we to call an specific version of openssl we would:
+For example, if we call a specific version of ``openssl`` we would:

 .. code-block:: bash